-- 3.1 The latest review of the Council's Risk Management Strategy was undertaken during 2023, with the latest version attached at Appendix A. Although the next review of the Strategy is not scheduled until 2026, in light of the development of Vision 2030, a review of the Strategy will be undertaken in early 2025. - 3.2 The Strategy seeks to achieve a number of objectives included setting the "tone from the top" in terms of the Council's "Risk appetite", this can be defined as the amount of risk that an organisation is willing to take on in pursuit of value, or the total impact of risk an organisation is prepared to accept in its pursuit of its strategic objectives.
+- 3.1 The Council's Risk Management Strategy has recently been reviewed, with the latest version attached at Appendix A. There were no significant amendments made to the Strategy, there were a number of minor updates to ensure it reflected Vision 2030 and best practice guidance and clarification of roles and responsibilities.
+The changes made to the Strategy are as shown in the appendix. - 3.2 The Strategy seeks to achieve a number of objectives included setting the "tone from the top" in terms of the Council's "Risk appetite", this can be defined as the amount of risk that an organisation is willing to take on in pursuit of value, or the total impact of risk an organisation is prepared to accept in its pursuit of its strategic objectives.
 Defining the Council's risk appetite provides the strategic guidance necessary for decision making.
 As part of the review of the Risk Management Strategy, the Council's risk appetite was also considered to ensure it remained relevant to the environment in which the Council now operates.
 This latest review concluded that the Council's risk appetite remains as "creative and aware", with the following statement: